 We all know that the big banks love to nickel and dime you.
 If you’re tired of being charged fees for everything from ATMs to debit card purchases, you might consider dropping your bank and opening a new checking account instead.

 However, if you’re leaving one of the mega-banks like Chase or Bank of America, it could be a painful process.
-Before the bank loses you as a customer, they’ll try to get you to pay one last fee — a fee to get your own money out of your old checking account and into your new bank.
+Before the bank loses you as a customer, it will try to get you to pay one last fee — a fee to get your own money out of your old checking account and into your new bank.

 How to Close a Checking Account Without Paying Fees

-Before you agree to a pricey wire transfer or certified check, which can range $10 to $30 or more, check out these free ways to rid yourself of your old bank and avoid paying a fee for closing a checking account.
+Before you agree to a pricey wire transfer or certified check, which can range from $10 to $30 or more, check out these free ways to rid yourself of your old bank and avoid paying a fee for closing a checking account.

 Method 1: Withdraw the funds in cash

 This is the easiest and most straightforward way to get your money out of your account.
 Simply go to the teller window, withdraw all your funds in cash and close the account.
 Then drive over to your new bank and deposit the cash.
 Sure, you might be nervous carrying the cash for a few minutes, but you’ll save yourself the fees and have instant access to your money in the new account.

 If you have a large sum of money in your checking account, carrying cash when switching banks might not be the safest option.
 Instead, follow this simple two-step process:

 Step 1: Bring your checkbook with you to your new bank when you open your new account.
 When the banker asks for your initial deposit, simply write a check from your old checking account and deposit it into the new account.

 The check will take just as long to process as a certified check from your old bank, but won’t carry that $10 fee.
 Make sure to leave enough money in your old checking account to get you by for a few days while the check clears.